Russia: working with Syria to end violence, start talks

 MOSCOW A Russian diplomat said on Monday that Moscow was working with the Syrian authorities to seek an end to violence and the start of talks with their opponents, but stopped short of publicly pressing the government to meet a military withdrawal deadline.

-Syrian Foreign Minister Walid al-Moualem arrived in Moscow on Monday and was to meet his Russian counterpart on Tuesday, the deadline for Syrian government forces to start withdrawing from cities and towns under mediator Kofi Annan's peace plan.
+Syrian Foreign Minister Walid al-Moualem was expected to arrive in Moscow on Monday and meet his Russian counterpart on Tuesday, the deadline for Syrian government forces to withdraw from cities and towns under mediator Kofi Annan's peace plan.

-Moscow is "working actively with Damascus in order to begin a political settlement process in (Syria)," state-run Itar-Tass news agency quoted Russian Deputy Foreign Minister Gennady Gatilov as saying.
+Moscow is "working actively with Damascus in order to begin a political settlement process in (Syria)," state-run Itar-Tass news agency quoted Russia Deputy Foreign Minister Gennady Gatilov as saying.

 "Attempts to force a solution on Syria from outside will lead only to an escalation of tension.
-Everything must follow from respect for Syria's sovereignty, and violence must be stopped," Gatilov said.
+Everything must follow from respect for Syria's sovereignty, and violence must be stopped," Gatilov said, according to Itar-Tass.

 Russia has been under pressure from Western and Arab nations to use its ties with Syria to help ensure Assad abides by the deal brokered by Annan, the joint U.N.-Arab League envoy.

-The deal calls on Syria to begin withdrawing its troops from around towns and cities by 6 a.m. local time (0300 GMT) on Tuesday and for a truce to start 48 hours later.
+The deal calls on Syria to begin withdrawing its troops from around towns and cities by Tuesday and for a truce to start 48 hours later.

-Gatilov said "there are concrete points in (Annan's plan), and we fully support this plan," Interfax reported.

-Syria has agreed to the deadlines but on Sunday demanded written guarantees insurgents will stop fighting before it pulls back troops, raising questions about its intentions to follow through.

 Russia has protected Assad by vetoing two U.N.
 Security Council resolutions condemning his government for bloodshed in which the United Nations says its forces have killed more than 9,000 people since a crackdown on protests began in March 2011.